cno127/o-blockchain/README.md

 ## ❓ FAQ

 **Q: Why water price as the peg?**
 A: Water is a universal basic need with consistent relative value globally.
 Unlike USD or gold, everyone needs it equally.
-Since O is pegged to water price (not a fixed fiat amount), 1 O always equals 1 liter of water regardless of fiat price changes.
-If water prices rise in fiat currency, O's purchasing power self-adapts to maintain the 1:1 ratio with water.
+Each O currency maintains 1 O = 1 liter of water in its local market.
+Exchange rates between O currencies are calculated from water price ratios (e.g., if water = $1.50 in USA and €1.20 in Europe, then 1 O_USD = 1.25 O_EUR).
+Economic incentives force market actors to maintain these theoretical rates.

 **Q: Why 142 currencies instead of one?**
 A: Different countries have different price levels.
 Each O currency reflects its national economy while maintaining equal value (1L water).